 For information on how to make the most of your food scraps collection service, see

-Food scraps collection bins.
+Food scraps collection bins and bin liners.

 You should know